Business Capability Statement

 Our methods and materials exceed AIC standards for restoration, ISA and USPAP standards for appraisals, and the gallery has its own high standards for art quality.

 Our combined levels of experience are greater than 100 years for our conservators.
-We have been doing some of our continuing jobs for over 25 years, such as the Atlanta Cyclorama diorama restoration project.
+We have been doing some of our continuing jobs for over 25 years, such as the Atlanta Cyclorama diorama restoration project for 28 years for the City of Atlanta until it was sold to the Atlanta History Center.
 We have restored US Post Office WPA murals and have many repeat customers.
-Our customer list includes museums, corporations, schools, colleges, universities, local city, state and other government accounts and many individuals.
+Our customer list includes museums, corporations, schools, colleges, universities, local city, county, state and other government accounts as well as many other galleries, corporations and individuals.

 We have completed many projects for a number of insurance companies, disaster mitigation firms, government agencies, corporations and individuals.
 They continue to use us because of our quality workmanship, attention to detail and dependable honesty.
 Satisfied policy-holders make pleased customers.
 We can provide references if requested.